This curry is creamy and hearty, full of delicious toasted spices and oven-roasted, tandoori-style cauliflower.

 - 3/4 cup greek or coconut yoghurt coconut milk with a squeeze of lemon juice works too.

-- 1 1/2 tsp cumin seeds or ground cumin
+- 1 1/2 tsp ground cumin or crushed cumin seeds

 - 1 tsp ground turmeric